dawidkacprzak/NETPluginsExample/README.md

-## h2Example how to load .dll's implemented contracts dynamically in .NET
+## Example how to load .dll's implemented contracts dynamically in .NET
-## h3This example can be used in software which requires flexibility or just plugins/mod loading in games
+## This example can be used in software which requires flexibility or just plugins/mod loading in games

 ---
-## h3 Project
+## Project
 + PluginLoader - sample application which loads plugins - eg. game or app
 + PluginLoader.Shared - Library contains only interface which is used as contract between app and plugins
 + ExamplePluginA - Example plugin which implements the contract